Sinking of the Titanic: Effects of the collision

 Although the watertight bulkheads extended well above the water line, they were not sealed at the top.
 If too many compartments were flooded, the ship's bow would settle deeper in the water, and water would spill from one compartment to the next in sequence, rather like water spilling across the top of an ice cube tray.
 This is what happened to Titanic, which had suffered damage to the forepeak tank, the three forward holds, No. 6 boiler room, and a small section of No. 5 boiler room – a total of six compartments.
 Titanic was only designed to float with any two compartments flooded, but she could remain afloat with certain combinations of three or even four compartments – the first four – open to the ocean.
 With five or more compartments breached, however, the tops of the bulkheads would be submerged and the ship would continue to flood.

 Titanic sank in two hours and 40 minutes.

 Captain Smith felt the collision in his cabin and immediately came to the bridge.
-Informed of the situation, he summoned Thomas Andrews, Titanics builder, who was among a party of engineers from Harland & Wolff observing the ship's first passenger voyage.
+Boxhall, who was walking to the bridge when the collision occurred, went below and inspected all the decks in the vicinity of the strike.
+Finding no traces of damage, and he returned to the bridge and reported this to the captain.
+Smith ordered him to find the carpenter and send him to the bridge.
+While heading back down, Boxhall ran into the ship's carpenter, who was coming up to see the captain, and was told that the ship was taking water in the mail room.
+He subsequently headed to the mail room himself and found mail sacks floating with the clerks still at work.
+Boxhall reported this to the captain.
+Informed of the situation, Smith summoned Thomas Andrews, Titanics builder, who was among a party of engineers from Harland & Wolff observing the ship's first passenger voyage.
 The ship was listing five degrees to starboard and was two degrees down by the head within a few minutes of the collision.
 Smith and Andrews went below and found that the forward cargo holds, the mail room and the squash court were flooded, while No. 6 boiler room was already filled to a depth of 14 ft.
-Water was spilling over into No. 5 boiler room, and crewmen there were battling to pump it out.
+Water was flowing into No. 5 boiler room, and crewmen there were battling to pump it out.